laboon/ebook/text/41_advanced_unit_testing.md

 ### Unit Tests Should Be Independent

 Unit tests should not be dependent on run order.
-That is, Test-2 should not depend on any side effects or result from Test-1.
+That is, Test 2 should not depend on any side effects or result from Test 1.
 JUnit, and most other unit testing frameworks, will not run individual test cases in a predetermined order.
 By avoiding dependencies on each other and allowing each test to run independently, failures are localized to a particular test.
 Imagine a testing framework that is just like JUnit but runs tests sequentially.
 Now imagine writing the following code:

 ```java
 public class CatTest {